Titan IIIE: Flights

 The first launch of the Titan IIIE on February 11, 1974, was a failure.
 As a "Proof Flight", it was planned to have the same trajectory as the Viking mission to Mars that was scheduled for launch in 1975.
 The original plan was for this flight to carry the Viking Dynamic Simulator (VDS), a model of the Viking spacecraft.
 Engineers at the Lewis Research Center, however, ultimately persuaded their colleagues to put the Sphinx satellite on the flight in addition to the VDS.
 The mission of the satellite was to measure the interaction of space plasmas with the satellite's high-voltage surfaces.
-The Titan phase of the flight was largely uneventful and second stage cutoff and Centaur separation were affected at T+469 seconds.
+The Titan phase of the flight was largely uneventful and second stage cutoff and Centaur separation were effected at T+469 seconds.
 However, the Centaur failed to start.
 A backup command from the missile programmer at T+525 seconds failed to initiate main engine start.
 With the Centaur in free-fall, the Range Safety station in Antigua sent the destruct command at T+748 seconds.